swamsingla/Finease/README.md

 20. **Project Synopsis**

 For any further updates or access to additional resources, please refer to the status tracker or reach out to the project team.

+#### README for individual components have been provided in Each Component with how to run and details about files.